VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - Increase your Strength, Dexterity, or Constitution by 1, to a maximum of 20.
 - You learn one Fighting Style option of your choice from the fighter class.
 If you already have a style, the one you choose must be different.
 Whenever you increase in level, you can replace this feat's fighting style with another one from the fighter class that you don't have.

+## Firearms Initiate [New]

+_Requirement: proficiency with a firearms_

+Your firearms training has helped you develop a particular style of fighting.
+You gain the following benefits:

+- Increase your Strength, Dexterity, or Constitution by 1, to a maximum of 20.
+- You learn one Shooting Style option of your choice.
+If you already have a style, the one you choose must be different.
+Whenever you increase in level, you can replace this feat's fighting style with another one that you don't have.

 ## Flesh Shaper [New]